Vitrification (Sperm ,Ovum And Embryo Freezing)

 How does embryo freezing work?

-Embryos can be frozen from Day 2 (four cell stage) to Day 5 (Blastocyst).
-They are placed in thin plastic straws, sealed at both ends, and labelled with your name and identification number.
+Embryos can be frozen from Day 2 (four-cell stage) to Day 5 (Blastocyst).
+They are placed in thin plastic straws, sealed at both ends, and labeled with your name and identification number.

 Success rates with frozen embryos